 A single-stemmed Gambel oak, also at Castlewood, this is possibly a genetic trait.

 Some Gambels are found in a single truck form, but most are multi-stemmed.
 They tend to form dense thickets on dry canyon slopes, but in meadows may be spaced more generously apart.
 A tough survivor, the Gambel oak is small but mighty, able to tolerate rocky soil, high winds, heavy snow, fire, and drought.
 It survives drought thanks to its deep roots and xeromorphic leaves which have the ability to store water.
-For the botanically minded, here’s a great description of the roots from the US Forest Service.

 The underground system of Gambel oak consists of a lignotuber with deep-feeding roots.
 Lignotubers possess many scattered adventitious buds.
 Clones are interconnected with rhizomes that intertwined with lignotubers.